Widowhood: The loss couples rarely plan for — and should

 Amid all the pain and difficulty that losing a spouse brings, there is also healing, as widows and widowers can find courage that they never knew they had.

-“They’re forced to jump into complex financial matters from the start of their journey and adjust to making financial decisions alone,” says Lisa Margeson, managing director, External Affairs, Retirement Research & Insights, Bank of America.
+“They’re forced to jump into complex financial matters from the start of their journey and adjust to making financial decisions alone,” says Lisa Margeson, managing director, Retirement Research & Insights, Bank of America.
 Those changes could lead to greater financial confidence, which can help sustain you through a difficult time.
 Erin’s private wealth team helped her stay true to her and her husband’s core priorities, she says.
 “They helped me see myself financially in a bigger picture than I could see myself.
 It’s been those discussions that have helped me the most.”